agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 ![](ref_guide_images/EPBDS-13257_5.png)

-*A spreadsheet table excluded column*
+*A spreadsheet table with excluded column*

 An output result for this spreadsheet is as follows.